SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 Select the respective custom property in the **Property Library** and click **Delete** on the bottom right.

-In the resulting confirmation dialogue, click **Confirm** to continue.
+In the resulting confirmation dialog, click **Confirm** to continue.

 {{< c8y-admon-info>}}

-If the custom property you want to delete, is part of an existing asset, you see a error notification and the custom property is not deleted.
+If the custom property you want to delete is part of an existing asset, you see a error notification and the custom property is not deleted.

 {{< /c8y-admon-info>}}